-Sub-skill Proficiency Descriptor (for the end of the school year) Sub-Skill Grade 1 2D Shapes and 3D Objects Noticing attributes of shapes helps students develop skills to observe, identify, classify, and supports creativity and design.
-Identify, describe, and sort 2D shapes and 3D objects using a single attribute and explain their thinking Compare and contrast shapes and design elements from various cultures, including local First Nations Use mathematical language to name and describe shapes (e.g., a triangle has 3 sides, a square has 4 corners) Compose and decompose larger 2D shapes by using smaller shapes (e.g., decomposing a hexagon into triangles) by drawing, or using digital technology or manipulatives like tangrams Recognize and identify similarities between 3D objects and begin to create 3D objects.
-(At this level, using specific mathematical terminology to name and identify 3D objects is not expected) Use mathematical language to describe attributes of shapes Identify 2D shapes and 3D objects in the real world (e.g., bentwood box, coins, longhouses, soccer ball, cans, steps in origami) Measurement Measurements iteratively use standard units (from established systems such as the metric system) and/or non-standard units (e.g., using hands or blocks to measure height).
+Sub-skill Proficiency Descriptor (for the end of the school year) Grade 2 2D Shapes and 3D Objects Noticing attributes of shapes helps students develop skills to observe, identify, classify, and supports creativity and design.
+Identify, describe, and sort 2D shapes and 3D objects using more than one attribute, and explain their thinking Identify and describe defining attributes of 2D and 3D design elements from various cultures, including local First Nations Identify 2D shapes as part of 3D objects (e.g., the face of a cube is a square) Compose and decompose larger 2D shapes and 3D objects by using smaller shapes (e.g., slicing a round loaf of bread into ovals) by drawing, using digital technology or manipulatives like tangrams Use mathematical language to describe attributes of shapes Identify and describe 2D shapes and 3D objects in the real world (e.g., bentwood box, coins, longhouses, soccer ball, cans, steps in origami) Measurement Measurements iteratively use standard units (from established systems such as the metric system) and/or non-standard units (e.g., using hands or blocks to measure height).
 Mathematical language to describe position can be descriptive (qualitative) or numerical (quantitative).
 This sub-skill includes concepts of time.
-Use non-standard (uniform and non-uniform) and standard units to directly measure the length, width, or height of an object Accurately measure an object, edge to edge Use mathematical language to make direct qualitative comparisons between objects (e.g., bigger, smaller, longer, shorter, wider, narrower, heavier, lighter, holds more, holds less) and justify and explain their thinking Describe the position of objects qualitatively (e.g., up and down, in and out, to the right, to the left)
+Use standard metric units (e.g., millimeter) to accurately measure and record the length, width, or height of an object Estimate the length, height, and width of an object, using quantitative mathematical language (e.g., centimeters and millimeters) Describe the position of objects qualitatively (e.g., up and down, in and out) and quantitatively (e.g., measurements with metric units).
+For example: 3 meters above; go 1 meter to the left; draw a line 5 cm away from the other line